 Bending the truth, porkies, or just plain old lies, whatever term you choose to describe it, dishonesty is the bane of the busy recruiter’s life.
 Not only is it a time waster but in some cases, like for example when you choose one candidate over another for an interview, it can mean a missed opportunity for a genuine candidate.
-Fortunately, there are a few things you can do to weed out the Pinocchios from your recruitment efforts and help you accelerate that all-important time to hire.
+Fortunately, there are a few things you can do to weed out the Pinocchios from your recruitment efforts and improve your interview game.

 Why candidates lie